What is Lupus Cerebritis?

 Terrified, I called my mother, my hands shaking as I held the phone.
 "You can still think and reason," I told myself.
 "Get help."
 When my mother's car pulled into the driveway, I shuffled towards it, deliberately sliding one foot in front of the other and touching the wall for support.

-Like many patients with complicated chronic illnesses, I did not head for the emergency room, where nurses and doctors handled burns and broken bones, and straightforward, "normal" injuries.
+Like many patients diagnosed with lupus, I did not head for the emergency room, where nurses and doctors handled burns and broken bones, and straightforward, "normal" injuries.
 I believed that my best hope for recovery was with the nurses who knew my name and the doctor who had studied my file.

 What is lupus cerebritis?